 You may be using factors when adding or subtracting fractions.
-Adding these fractions 3/5 and 7/10 may cause some difficulty but when you’re multiplying the first value (3/5) by the factor two (2), you’ll end with 6/10.
+Adding these fractions 3/5 and 7/10 may cause some difficulty, but when you’re multiplying the first value (3/5) by factor two (2), you’ll end with 6/10.

 A factor is a natural number that may evenly divide into both numerators and denominators.

-A fraction like 17/25 doesn’t have any common factors at all and it can in no way be reduced.
+A fraction like 17/25 doesn’t have any common factors at all, and it can in no way be reduced.
 A fraction like 16/24, though, is totally different.
 In 16/24, the numerator and the denominator are sharing the factors 2; 4; and 8.
 So reducing that fraction will result in 2/3.
 You just have divided both the top and the bottom value by 8.
-If you will be using common factors more frequently, you’ll get used to them.
+If you are using common factors more frequently, you’ll get used to them.

 Last Updated on August 18, 2020.